Igorreis/Case_cohort_ROI/final_report.md

 2. **Model Selection**: Tested baseline regressors and gradient boosting models.
 3. **Evaluation Metrics**: Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) were the primary evaluation metrics.
 Additionally, ROI prediction accuracy by batch was considered.

+Here I tested four different models, separated in two different scenarios.
+However, all four models are XBGRegressor based.
+Both scenarios aim to predict ROI(H) of our cohorts.

+  **Scenario 1** only consider loans up to the decision time t when computing the true ROI(H) of the cohorts.
+  **Scenario 2** considers all loans up to the horizon H in the computation of the true ROI(H) of the cohorts.

+These different scenarios lead to a fundamental change in interpretation of the models depending on which one you choose.

 ---
 ## Results

-- **Best Model**: XGBoost -- Scenario 1, Model 2 with filtered dataset (90% upper percentile of loan amount removed).
+- **Best Model**: XBGRegressor -- Scenario 1, Model 2 with filtered dataset (90% upper percentile of loan amount removed).
 - **Evaluation Metrics**:
   - RMSE: 0.007775
   - MAE: 0.006783